The Mentor-Mentee Agreement—Why Structure Builds Freedom

 1. Objectives

 Spell out what the mentee hopes to achieve.
 Be specific, but allow room for evolution.
-Example:
+For example:

 “Develop stronger leadership presence.”